fraawlen/cassette/README.md

 #### [Bindings](bindings/ada)

 COBJ and CCFG Thick bindings for Ada 2012 are provided.
 CGUI bindings coming soon.

-## Status <a name="status"></a>

-> [!Warning]
-> Cassette is currently in an Alpha stage.
-COBJ and CCFG (with the exception of cstr.h) are largely complete and considered stable, but CGUI remains under active development.
-Notably, CGUI still needs broader Unicode support—only single codepoint glyphs work reliably at the moment—and it lacks a substantial set of widgets.
-Although some minimal documentation exists for end users, it is also a work in progress.
-Ongoing development aims to address these shortcomings and expand Cassette’s feature set.

 ## Documentation <a name="documentation"></a>